edwardthev/categorical-sectional/readme.md

 #### Get The Code

-From the command line, after logging in:
+From the CLI, after logging in:

 ```bash
 cd ~